 I have tested all cycling radars available on the market, including Garmin Varia RTL515, Magene L508, Bryton Gardia R300L, iGPSport SR30, and more.

 Now, we have a new member: the Trek CarBack bike radar.
 So, what’s new?
 And will it be competitive with other radars?
 I bought it to conclude an in-depth review.
-I share my conclusions below.
+I was probably the first person in the Czech Republic to test this radar.
+Below are my conclusions.

 KEY TAKEAWAY

-Based on the specifications, the only major benefit of the Trek CarBack radar should be its longer detecting distance of 240m.
+Based on the specifications, the only major benefit of the Trek CarBack radar should be its longer detection distance of 240m.
 The other radars usually have a range of around 150m.
-However, based on my experience and testing, CarBack struggles to detect them consistently so early.
+However, based on my experience and testing, CarBack struggles to detect them early enough consistently.
 It underdelivers in the most important aspect.

-I dislike the mount, which feels poorly designed and makes the radar hard to detach.
-On the other hand, CarBack gives almost no false positives, and its brightness is high.
+I dislike the mount, which feels poorly designed and makes it hard to detach the radar.
+On the other hand, CarBack produces almost no false positives and has high brightness.
 I also find the battery life indicator helpful.
 Feel free to buy CarBack here or continue reading for more info.

 My CarBack rating at a glance: